PROPOSAL FOR THE DECLASSIFICATION OF THE AZORES MARINE PROTECTED AREA NETWORK UNDER DISCUSSION

 A proposal to declassify the Azores Marine Protected Area Network (RAMPA) is currently under discussion in the Legislative Assembly of the Autonomous Region of the Azores (ALRAA).

-This proposed amendment to the decree approved in October 2024, aims to permit pole-and-line tuna fishing within fully marine protected areas (i.e., marine nature reserves), which would lead to the declassification of these areas as fully protected zones according to international criteria.
+This proposed amendment to the diploma, approved in October 2024, seeks to allow pole-and-line tuna fishing within Marine Protected Areas classified as Total Protection, i.e. marine nature reserves.
+Allowing this activity would cause these areas to lose their Total Protection status under international criteria.

-The proposal is under review by the Committee on Parliamentary Affairs, Environment, and Sustainable Development (CAPADS) and was opened for public consultation on March 25th, with a participation deadline of April 23th, 2025.
+The proposal, which is under analysis in the Committee on Parliamentary Affairs, Environment, and Sustainable Development (CAPADS), was placed for public consideration on March 25, and ended on April 23, 2025.

 WHAT DOES THIS AMENDMENT JEOPARDIZE?